Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Research Methodology

 \subsubsection{Participant Information}

 The first section of the interview protocol was formulated to gather participants' demographic information, including their name, email, gender, age, country of residence, and educational qualifications.
-Employment details such as job titles, and involvement in AI/ML development activities were also collected.
-We employed a survey research method to gather the participants' demographic information.
-Participants were also asked to provide details of their work experience in the area of AI/ML development, and those without experience were not included in the study.
-Each participant included in our study has at least some experience in the area of AI/ML development.
-Using the \textit{Qualtrics} platform, we created the survey and advertised it as an anonymous survey link following the receipt of necessary ethics approval (Reference Number: 38991).
-The survey questions can be found in Appendix \ref{Appendix A}- Section A.
+Employment details such as job titles, and involvement in AI/ML system development activities were also collected.
+We used a pre-interview questionnaire to gather the participants' demographic information.
+Participants were also asked to provide details of their work experience in the area of AI/ML system development, and those without experience were not included in the study.
+Each participant included in our study has at least some experience in the area of AI/ML system development.
+Using the \textit{Qualtrics} platform, we created the pre-interview questionnaire and advertised it as an anonymous survey link following the receipt of necessary ethics approval (Reference Number: 38991).
+The pre-interview questionnaire can be found in Appendix \ref{Appendix A} - Section A.